 - API – application programming interface which is used as an

 additional functionality to integrate the Client’s Account

-Client's request, to which particular authorizations for the
+upon the Client’s request, to which particular authorisations for

 instructions on how the API should be integrated and used